Accessibility Help Home | Resources for Developers and Document Authors

 Accessible Document Authoring & Testing

-On socialsecurity.gov, the agency aims to provide an accessible HTML equivalent of all electronic documents provided on the site.
+On ssa.gov, the agency aims to provide an accessible HTML equivalent of all electronic documents provided on the site.
 In situations where this is not possible, the agency's goal is to provide each electronic document in an accessible format.
-Whereas the Section 508 accessibility standards currently do not provide specific technical guidance on what constitutes an accessible electronic document, the agency uses the following guides to authoring and testing Word, PowerPoint, Excel and PDF documents for accessibility.
+Whereas the Section 508 accessibility standards currently do not provide specific technical guidance on what constitutes an accessible electronic document, the agency uses the following guides to author and test Word, PowerPoint, Excel and PDF documents for accessibility.

 Paper Prototype Accessibility Checklist